-"Morning," he mumbled to the others before starting to wolf down his breakfast.
+"Morning," he mumbled to the others and started to wolf down his breakfast.

 "Did you sleep at all last night?"
 John asked quietly.

 Rodney glanced up at him.
 "A few hours.
-I found an odd power fluctuation in the section we're starting with today.
+I found an odd power fluctuation in the section where we're starting the power upgrades.
 Had to run it down and make sure it wasn't going to cause any problems."

 "Nothing," John said with a sigh.
 He waited a beat, then changed the subject.
 "Grodin contacted the MALP on P2J-338 an hour ago.
-For once it looks like the 'gate is in the town as opposed to out in the middle of nowhere.
-No indications of life signs and the town looks abandoned.
-So it looks like we have a go for tomorrow, assuming Rodney's science project goes to plan."
+For once, it looks like the 'gate is in the town instead of out in the middle of nowhere.
+No indications of life signs, and the town looks abandoned.
+Assuming nothing happens to the MALP today, we have a go for tomorrow."
+John paused and glanced at Rodney.
+"Assuming Rodney's science project goes to plan."